ShawnBaek/Table/README.md

 - emoticon / unicode

 ## Unit Tests
-I'm going to add testCases next time.
+I'm going to add testCases for dictionary next time.

 ## Contributing to Table
 Contributions to the Table are welcomed and encouraged!